City of Lights (Pastel)

 Close-up view of 'City of Lights' |

-The tooth of the paper is relating to the smooth, soft, and rough feel of the surface of the paper.
-Pastel papers offer various tooth roughness and this also has a lot to do with the final look of a pastel painting.
-Canson's paper has its limits to how many layers of pastel can be applied on top of each other as this paper has very little 'tooth' on the smooth side of black Canson Colorline pastel paper.
+The texture of the paper relates to the smooth, soft, and rough feel of its surface.
+Pastel papers offer various tooth roughness, and this also has a lot to do with the final look of a pastel painting.
+Canson's paper has its limits in terms of how many layers of pastel can be applied on top of each other, as this paper has tiny 'tooth' on the smooth side of the black Canson Colorline pastel paper.

 ![]() |